Web Analytics Made Easy -

 The cognitive aspect of risk-aversion

 According to which criteria can we say that we learn something in life?
-To what extent is the perception of risk in the second half of life “more true” or “more realistic” than in the first half?
+To what extent is the perception of risk in the second half of life “truer” or “more realistic” than in the first half?
 Is this perception not just a mirror of the personal situation, as in the first half of life?
 There is undoubtedly a strong part of the evaluation which reflects the current situation.
 But the evaluations in the second half of life additionally have a comparative and cumulative character.
 Earlier evaluations can be corrected:

 The young people’s phantasy of an unlimited expansion of capacities is gradually corrected.
 Advice concerning the transience of power and love has no effect on adolescents, but only the experience of personal failure.
 In the midlife crisis experiences of failure meet the increasing awareness of one’s own limitations.

 There are not only transcendent experiences of happiness, but also transcendent experiences of suffering.
 In traumatic experiences the affected person is offset in a world of nightmares, which cannot be intellectually understood and assessed.
 The feeling of invulnerability which is inherent to the youthful (and still undefeated) observer is abruptly rebutted in the trauma.
 The “being out-of-oneself” of pain often induces a strategy of avoidance and a lower-risk way of living.
 A traumatic experience can change the character of a person even in early youth.
 But the usual course of things is an increase of traumatic experiences towards the end of life, whereby the world of nightmares slowly becomes real.
 Risk-aversion grows with negative experiences and – in the course of life – the proportion of negative surprises (accidents, illnesses, loss of close persons etc.) increases relative to the positive ones.
-As a consequence older people are more prudent than young ones, independent of the initial attitude and the individual sensitivity.
+Consequently, older people are more prudent than young ones, independent of the initial attitude and the individual sensitivity.

 The feeling that life lasts almost indefinitely, that death is far away, is gradually corrected by physical decay.
-In old age a kind of reversal situation arises as compared to the adolescence.
+In old age a kind of reversal situation arises as compared to adolescence.
 The body, which was a source of joy, becomes a source of suffering.
 For young people the body procures a feeling of freedom, for old people it becomes a prison.
 The mind, which is locked in the body, looks for an escape.

 One experiences happiness as a gift